-RASP Azure consists of <2> key components (Research Data Repository/Analytic Study Marts).
+Research Analytics Science Platform (RASP) consists of 13 key components (servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by RASP Azure and the reasons for the collection of the PII are in the table below.
+The type of PII collected by Research Analytics Science Platform (RASP) and the reasons for the collection of the PII are in the table below.

-Note: Due to the PIA being a public facing document, please do not include the server names in the table.
+Note: Due to the PIA being a public facing document, please do not include server names in the table.
 The first table of 3.9 in the PTA should be used to answer this question.